THIS THANKSGIVING NAPKIN TRANSFER TUTORIAL IS THE SWEETEST WAY TO ADD A SPECIAL TOUCH OF VINTAGE TO YOUR TABLE SETTING THIS SEASON.

-When I was in France I noticed that the napkins (or serviettes) that they used were ginormous.
+When I was in France I noticed that the vintage style napkins (or serviettes) that they used were ginormous.
 Like the size of a tea towel.
 At first I thought this was odd.
 I’m not that messy, how rude.
 But then I thought well, actually, I can be messy at times so maybe this is a great idea.

-I’m Canadian so we already had our Thanksgiving last month but I really wanted to share this project with you as it’s still fall and I love seeing how everyone decorates their tables around this time of year.
+I’m Canadian so we already had our Thanksgiving last month but I really wanted to share this DIY project with you as it’s still fall and I love seeing how everyone decorates their tables around this time of year.

 Thank you so much for inviting me to this fabulous blogging group tour, Kelly from Live, Laugh, Rowe and Jenn from My Fabuless Life.
 Be sure to check out the other fabulous tours to get lovely inspiration and ideas for your Thanksgiving this year.